the-james-burton/camel-spring-simple-messaging/README.md

 Header | Value
 --- | ---
-SpringSimpleMessagingConstants.DESTINATION_SUFFIX | An optional suffix to add to the destination.
+`SpringSimpleMessagingConstants.DESTINATION_SUFFIX` | An optional suffix to add to the destination.
 Useful to control message routing dynamically.
-SpringSimpleMessagingConstants.USER | If present, the component will call the `convertAndSendTouser` message on the `SimpMessagingTemplate`.
+`SpringSimpleMessagingConstants.USER` | If present, the component will call the `convertAndSendToUser` message on the `SimpMessagingTemplate`.

 ### How to build